AKIFQ/patioai/DESIGN_SYSTEM.md

 - Single-purpose modals (no multi-step complexity in one modal)

 ## Icons & Visual Elements
-- Use brand colors for accent icons (amber for primary actions)
+- Use brand colors for accent icons (forest green for primary actions)
-- Circular backgrounds for app icons: `w-8 h-8 rounded-full bg-white`
+- Circular backgrounds for app icons: `w-8 h-8 rounded-full bg-muted`
+- Forest green for primary action buttons: `bg-primary hover:bg-primary/90`
 - No lock icons, shields, or security decorations
 - Modern social media icons in clean circular containers